What is the best sharpening stone

 Conclusion

-The best diamond sharpening stone or CBN sharpening stone is a product, which parameters conform to standards (grain size, bond, concentration) and are fully disclosed in specification.
-This makes selection of sharpening stone weighted decision, which is based on requirements of your working operation (productivity, desired and initial roughness).
-Two products are highlighted to underline that for professional sharpening 2 abrasives should be regarded: diamond and cubic boron nitride.
+The best diamond sharpening stone or CBN sharpening stone is a product, which parameters conform to standards (grain size, bond, concentration) and are fully disclosed in specification and made by reputable manufacturer.

 Continue